Kyrgyzstan

 Kyrgyz Republic (Kyrgyzstan)

-The contacts with Kyrgyzstani authorities are maintained through the Embassy of the Republic of Bulgaria in Kazakhstan, or through the Embassy of the Kyrgyz Republic in Ukraine, which is officially accredited for the Republic of Bulgaria.
+Contacts with the Kyrgyz authorities shall be made through the Embassy of the Republic of Bulgaria in Kazakhstan or through the Embassy of the Kyrgyz Republic in Ukraine, which is accredited to the Republic of Bulgaria.

-Consulate at the Embassy of the Republic of Bulgaria in Nur-Sultan, Republic of Kazakhstan
+Consular Office with the Embassy of the Republic of Bulgaria in the Republic of Kazakhstan

 Embassy of the Kyrgyz Republic in Ukraine